When is the Cheapest Time to Fly to Cologne?

 Don't Forget Before you Fly

-As a British national travelling within the European Union (EU), you do not need to apply for a visa when visiting Germany.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, if you are a non-EU national residing in the UK, it is possible that you might need a visa, depending on your country of origin.
 The official currency of Germany is the euro (€), which is easy to obtain either in the UK or during your visit.